holepunchto/pear-docs/building-blocks/hyperswarm.md

 ### **Clients and Servers**

 In Hyperswarm, there are two ways for peers to join the swarm: client mode and server mode.
-If you've previously used Hyperswarm v2, these were called 'lookup' and 'announce', but we now think 'client' and 'server' are more descriptive.
+Previously in Hyperswarm v2, these were called 'lookup' and 'announce', but we now think 'client' and 'server' are more descriptive.

 When user joins a topic as a server, the swarm will start accepting incoming connections from clients (peers that have joined the same topic in client mode).
 Server mode will announce this user keypair to the DHT so that other peers can discover the user server.
 When server connections are emitted, they are not associated with a specific topic -- the server only knows it received an incoming connection.